NaomiRozenberg/unit2_repo/Project/README.md

 <img width="570" alt="Screenshot 2023-12-14 at 4 01 30" src="https://github.com/NaomiRozenberg/unit2_repo/assets/144768397/ba3a21e5-ed4f-49fa-8791-cec8a6b161d1">

-This graph is an example of how we calculate the average value from multiple sensors using the functions above.
+**Fig.5** is an example of how we calculate the average value from multiple sensors using the functions above.
 It's also worth noting that the curves are smoothed using the smoothing function.